flowerchecker/taskchain/docs/configs.md

 # Configs

-Generally, configs defines all necessary parameter values, which are needed to run a pipeline and task in it.
+Generally, configs defines all necessary parameter values, which are needed to run a pipeline and tasks in it.

-In TaskChain, configs is also entry point for creating chains and describes how pipelines are connected to chains.
+In TaskChain, configs is also entry point for creating chains and describes how pipelines are connected to a chain.
 Therefore, a config defines:

-- description of task which should be part of a chain (e.g. pipeline)
+- description witch tasks should be part of a chain (e.g. pipeline)
 - parameter values needed by these task
 - dependencies on other configs

+Usual setup is one file in one config configuring on pipeline.
+This allows effective reuse of a pipeline in multiple chains without need of repeating parameter values.

 !!!
 Note "What is actually config?"
     Config in TaskChain has dual meaning.